COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 1. A loop containing a single data name and single packet is presented as an attribute - value pair.
-2. The lowercase `loop_` keyword appears on a new line after `<text indent>` spaces
+2. The lowercase `loop_` keyword appears on a new line after `<text indent>` spaces and is preceded by a single blank line.
 3. The `n` looped data names appear on separate lines starting at column `<text indent>` + `<loop indent>` + 1
 4. Each packet starts on a new line.
+The final packet is followed by a single blank line.
 5. The first character of the first value of a packet is placed in column `<loop align>`.
 6. Non-compound values in any column that are longer than `<line length>` - `<loop step>` characters are presented as